 A visit to Anderson Japanese Gardens in Rockford, IL piqued our interest in seeking out more Japanese Gardens.
-Honestly, we were surprised to know there was a Japanese Garden at Como Park Conseratory.
-We will defintely be back during summer to take this in.
+Honestly, we were surprised to know there was a Japanese Garden at Como Park Conservatory.
+We will definitely be back during summer to take this in.
 Leading up to the Garden entrance are gorgeous Bonsai Tree’s.
 Como Park Conservatory also offers Bonsai classes that you can register for.

-There are number of Japanese Garden events throughout the year.
+There are a number of Japanese Garden events throughout the year.
 These events include an annual Obon Festival and Tea Ceremonies.
 We’re told the Tea Ceremonies sell out quick.
-The tea ceremony is definitely an event we plan to attend.
+A tea ceremony is definitely an event we plan to attend.

 5- Water features everywhere